 Your sales team wants to close deals.
 They might be wary of sending the content equivalent of War and Peace to a prospect for fear of scaring them away.
 Therefore, they might favor shorter, pithy sales enablement content that doesn’t bog the reader down with extra detail they don’t need.

-When you’re writing for prospects in your sales pipeline, you’re likely to use specifics from your business — perhaps with details that are unique to your business and its offerings.
+When you’re writing for inbound sales prospects in your pipeline, you’re likely to use specifics from your business — perhaps with details that are unique to your business and its offerings.

 But this doesn't mean that the very nature of these two content types is different.
 The same piece of content can serve both audiences.

 Think about how people actually engage with your content.